• Skip to primary navigation

 Example 3.5

-And at last, select the color code which we need to see in a selected range of cell.
-Let’s select color code 46 which is used for Orange color.
+And at last, select the color code we need to see in a selected range of cells.
+Let’s select color code 46 which is used for the Orange color.

 Step 5: Now run the code to see the change.
-We will the color font at cell B3 is now changed from black to orange.
+The color font in cell B3 is now changed from black to orange.

 VBA Font Example 3